Thenali: Filming

 The film was launched at the Kalaivanar Arangam in Chennai on 22 March 2000 with Y. G. Mahendran as compere and with Rajinikanth as chief guest.
 Scenes were shot predominantly in Ooty and Kodaikanal, while some song sequences were shot in New Zealand.
 A scene required Jyothika and Haasan to kiss; in contrast to other Tamil film actresses at that time, Jyothika agreed without hesitation.
-While filming the scene where Panchabhootham and his assistant jump into a lake, Ganesh and Ramesh Khanna did so despite the "freezing temperature".
+While filming the scene where Pancha Bhootam and his assistant jump into a lake, Ganesh and Ramesh Khanna did so despite the "freezing temperature".
 Haasan later gave them self-made kashayam to prevent illness.
 While filming other scenes, Haasan was the only one wearing a coat; the other cast members including Devayani and Jyothika had to "brave the temperature and get wet in the rain for a sequence".

 Haasan would describe in detail on how to make his core audience of city-bred people laugh to Ravikumar, who would then add slapstick elements to make it applicable to rural audiences too.
 For one part of the "Porkalam Ange" song sequence, Jyothika and Jayaram dressed like African tribal people.
 Jyothika sported dreadlocks, and Jayaram's attire took 20 minutes to wear.
 The background artists had white paint applied throughout their body and wore plastic leaves.
 During the filming of the climax where Kailash slaps Thenali, Jayaram had no issues since he was "quite comfortable" with Haasan, the two having previously appeared together in the Malayalam film Chanakyan (1989).
 The shoot of the film was completed in 25 days.

 Post-production

 Thenali was edited by K. Thanikachalam.
 It is the first film where Haasan was credited as "Ulaga Nayagan" (Universal Hero).
 The idea to create a graphic title card containing this honorific was Ravikumar's, and Haasan relented after initial reluctance.
-Although Haasan had by then undergone a body transformation for acting in Aalavandhan (2001), Ravikumar was unfazed since he only needed Haasan's eyes to be filmed for the Ulaga Nayagan title card.
-Ravikumar recalled how the card was created: "We shot in high speed, and at the count of five, asked him to wink and smile.
-I took that footage to the CG department and came up with the visuals – we show his Alwarpet office, pull back to show Chennai, Tamil Nadu, India and then the world, which becomes a small, black circle, which is his eyeballs, and he winks.
-The terms Universal Hero and Ulaga Nayagan flash on the screen".
-Jyothika's voice was dubbed by Savitha Reddy.
+Although Haasan had by then undergone a body transformation for acting in Aalavandhan (2001), Ravikumar was unfazed since he only needed Haasan's eyes to be filmed for the title card.
+The title card begins with Haasan's office in Chennai, then zooms out to show the Earth, which then transforms into one of Haasan's eyeballs, and he winks, with the terms "Universal Hero" and "Ulaga Nayagan" appearing soon after.
+Jyothika's voice was dubbed by Savitha Radhakrishnan.
 Thenali is the 49th film for visual effects supervisor Madhu Sudhanan.